 How many of us live our lives always doing what is expected of us?
 We choose the typical path and do what we “should” do instead of what we truly, deep down, desire.
-Wouldn’t you rather live a fulfilling life of your dreams on your own terms?
+Wouldn’t you rather live a fulfilling and rich life of your dreams on your own terms?
 Well, that is where knowing and living by your personal core values come in.

 Here, we discuss what personal core values are and why they are so vital to your success.
 Then we give some examples and explain how you can uncover your own core values list and live in alignment with those values.